FaidhiGhazali/faidhi-itools-assessment/README.md

 - Logout functionality
 - Protected routes and auto redirect on token expiry
 - Loading states and friendly error handling
+- Pages like Home/About/Contact are placeholder routes to demonstrate router setup
 ```

 ## Code Documentation